watchers-cs673/Watchers-app/user-data-design.md

 # User data

-The database uses MongoDB interfacing via [Prisma](https://www.prisma.io/), an ORM interface which generates code to interact with databases programatically.
-This greatly simplifies coding of database operations, and allows a relational model to be defined even though MongoDB is a NoSQL database.
-Hence, the benefits of MongoDB performance can be used alongside the benefits of a relational model and its ease of usage with regards to programming paradigms.
-MongoDB is also beneficial in that it is performant at scale.
+The database uses SQLite interfacing via [Prisma](https://www.prisma.io/), an ORM interface which generates code to interact with databases programatically.
+This greatly simplifies coding of database operations, and allows a relational model to be defined.

 ## Usage